Walla Walla County, Washington: Politics

 Walla Walla County is generally Republican; it has voted for that party in all but one presidential election since 1940, and has voted Democratic just five times since Washington's statehood in 1889.
 Like the state as a whole, third-party candidates often receive a larger share of the vote than they do nationally.
-The county is part of Washington's 5th congressional district, which is represented by Republican Cathy McMorris Rodgers.
+The county is part of Washington's 5th congressional district, which is represented by Republican Michael Baumgaurtner.

 Education

 School districts in Walla Walla County include: